-The Trafford Centre is one of Britain’s largest shopping centres – third largest by floor area – and its lavish mock baroque design was intended to attract more upmarket brands, such as Selfridges and John Lewis, who have large anchor stores there.
-Its located in south-west Manchester means that it is easily reached from Cheshire, a largely affluent county which is home to, amongst others, a number of millionaire footballers who play for teams like Manchester United, Manchester City and Liverpool.
+The Trafford Centre is one of Britain’s largest shopping centres; indeed, it is third largest by floor area.
+Its lavish mock baroque design was intended to attract more upmarket brands, such as Selfridges and John Lewis, who have large anchor stores there.
+Its location in south-west Manchester means that it is easily reached from Cheshire, a largely affluent county which is home to, amongst others, a number of millionaire footballers who play for teams like Manchester United, Manchester City and Liverpool.

 Consequently the centre provides ample car parking and is located just off the M60 motorway.
 This is essentially Manchester and Salford’s outer ring road and connects with all of the major roads going into the city, so getting there by car is quite easy.

 However, if you’re not a car driver, and need to use public transport, then buses are your only option.
-There is a bus station with 16 stands at the Trafford Centre, but it’s almost an afterthought – located at the far end of the site, accessible via one of the car parks.
+There is a bus station with 16 stands at the Trafford Centre.
+But it’s almost an afterthought – it’s located at the far end of the site, accessible via one of the car parks.
 It’s rather open to the elements with just one canopy providing some shelter for the rain.

 Unlike other big shopping centres, like Meadowhall in Sheffield and the MetroCentre in Gateshead, a railway station was not built at the same time.
 In fairness, those two shopping centres already had railway lines nearby – the Trafford Centre does not, so any requirement to build a station would also require a new railway line at a considerable extra expense.
-A light rail link, however, would have been cheaper, and when the Trafford Centre opened in 1998, Metrolink had been running for six years, with construction already underway on the second phase to Eccles.
+A light rail link, however, would have been cheaper.
+When the Trafford Centre opened in 1998, Manchester Metrolink had been running for six years, with construction already underway on the second phase to Eccles.

 So why wasn’t a Metrolink line included in the building project?
 The simple answer is that the plans to build the Trafford Centre pre-date Metrolink.
 The original planning application was submitted way back in 1988 – a full 12 years before the Trafford Centre opened, and indeed 8 years before construction began in 1996.
 The 8 year delay was due two public enquiries, a rejection of the planning permission by the Court of Appeal in 1993 and eventual intervention by the House of Lords.